Karmhack/Debian_Custom/README.md

 The post_install file is used to add some tools and extensions to a vanilla Debian.

-Test on Debian 12 Bookworm
+Tested on Debian 12 Bookworm